By Vicky Bennett / GMS Administrator

 Once again, congratulations to Robin Urdang, Amy Sherman-Palladino and Daniel Palladino, and thank you, Robin, for taking the time out to chat with us!

-if you wish to watch The Marvelous Mrs. Maisel it can be found on Amazon Prime.
+You can stream The Marvelous Mrs. Maisel on Amazon Prime.